 Meet the Governors

 I’m Sarah McAllister and I’m the Chair of Governors at Shepherd Primary School.
 I’m appointed by the Local Authority and have been a governor at the school since 2016.
-My daughter, Isla, is at Shepherd Primary, and my son has now left to move on to his secondary education.
+My children have now left Shepherd Primary School to move on to their secondary education, but I’m delighted to continue my work on the Governing Body.
 As well as chairing the Full Governing Body meetings, I sit on the School Improvement and Resources Committees and am the link governor for Pupil and Sports Premium, Special Educational Needs and Disabilities, Inclusion and Equalities.
 I’m passionate about ensuring our pupils receive a high-quality education and inspirational learning experiences during their time with us.
 I work closely with the school Senior Leadership Team and our partners at Herts for Learning to help improve outcomes for all of our pupils and deliver our school motto of “Achieving Together”.

 I'm Claire Foad, the Headteacher of Shepherd Primary School.
 I am a member of the Full Governing Body and both committees - the School Improvement Committee and the Resources Committee.
 I have been a member of our Governing Body since 2011 when I became Headteacher.

 I'm Rebecca Whiteman, the former Deputy Headteacher of Shepherd Primary School.
 I am currently a co-opted Governor and a member of the School Improvement Committee.
 I have been on the Governing board since September 2010, so have been privileged to see first-hand, the consistently supportive work of our school Governing body.